adam-p/yesterday-i-learned/ruby.md

 * There's apparently a `for ... in` syntax, but [nobody uses it, claims redditor.](http://www.reddit.com/r/Python/comments/1k74jb/ruby_vs_python/cbm62q6)
 * `print` is a thing, and `puts` is a thing too.
 Their equivalents are `print foo,` and `print foo`.
 * `is_a` and `kind_of` are the same method: true if the object is an instance of that class or its subclasses. [`instance_of`](http://stackoverflow.com/a/3893305/1558430), on the other hand, checks for its exact class.
+* [Symbols](http://www.troubleshooters.com/codecorn/ruby/symbols.htm#_What_do_symbols_look_like) are pairs of ids and immutable strings.
+They look like `:this`, and have performance benefits because of their immutability.
+* Not until Ruby 2.2 did it [GC symbols](https://bugs.ruby-lang.org/issues/7791), creating security issues for Rails sites.
+*